wifinigel/wconsole-rpi/README.md

 # wconsole-rpi
 Turn your rpi in to a wireless serial console cable

 It can be annoying to have to sit in an equipment room to use the serial console port on an item of networking equipment.
-This project allows you to use an RPi to connect to your serial console cable via a wireless link whoie sat in the comfort of a nearby office, rather than sat with your laptop on the equipment room floor :)
+This project allows you to use an RPi to connect to your serial console cable via a wireless link while sat in the comfort of a nearby office, rather than sat with your laptop on the equipment room floor :)

 To provide a wireless console serial port, you will need: